anurag-gothi-au6/cryptoprice-notifier/README.md

 ## Working Procedure:
-•	The Project is Divided into Four Modules:
+•	The Project is Divided into Four Functions:
   -	Get data Module
   -	Format Date Module
   -	Send Data to IFTTT